 The years since have seemed empty, by comparison.
-But, though Adam Richman and co have long since left our screens, there’s no reason that their exploits should be fully forgotten.
-Celebrating all the things that made the show great for fans and newbies alike, here are Seven things you never knew about Man vs Food.
+But, though Adam Richman and co have long since left our screens, there’s no reason their exploits should be forgotten.

 1. How Richman Got the Job